Indianapolis teacher goes missing in Puerto Rico

-NAGUABO, Puerto Rico (WXIN) — An Indiana woman and local elementary teacher has gone missing while on vacation in Puerto Rico, according to family friends and local police.
+NAGUABO, Puerto Rico — An Indianapolis woman and local elementary teacher has gone missing while on vacation in Puerto Rico, according to family friends and local police.

 Friends of Amanda Webster, an Indianapolis resident and art teacher at Thompson Crossing Elementary School in Franklin Township, confirmed Friday that the 44-year-old has not returned from a vacation on the island.